 “Sympathy is no substitute for action”

 David Livingstone’s maxim helped to inspire the founding of the Trust, more than 20 years ago.
-Since then, hundreds of volunteers have experienced life-changing visits to Nicaragua, stepping out of their comfort zone to get hands-on with practical building projects in some of the poorest communities in Latin America.
+Since then, hundreds of volunteers have experienced life-changing visits to Nicaragua, to get hands-on with practical building projects in some of the poorest communities in Latin America.

 Bluefields, on the Caribbean coast, is particularly lacking in basic infrastructure.
 There is a desperate need in the region for medical services, schools and community facilities, and often those that do exist are in dire need of refurbishment and repair.